 Our tent is now too small for us all so one of us has to sleep in the hooped tent outside.
 I worry that someone will steal the child.
 I worry that someone will steal the shoes they’ve left outside.
 I worry that a storm will come and blow us all away.
 Not very romantic.
 Not at all.

 Being closer together was the third reason for wanting to climb on top of each other.
 What?
 In our tent we’re already on top of each other.
 We bought our tent for family camping, when the kids were tiny.
 Back then we called it the ‘party tent’ because there was so much space.
 Now they are almost as tall as me they roll on me in the night.
 They slap me in their dreams.
 They steal my thermarest.
 Not a passion jumpstart.
 Not at all.

 Yes, 7% put it down to an earlier bedtime.
 But if you crawl in too early then it’s still light.
 My skin does not look better in the green light of my Hilleberg or when the Terra Nova hoop bivvy forms a red halo around my head.
 And if you wait till it has turned dark then no one can find their sheet bag, and there’s an almighty row about who left the torch in the red pannier that’s still on the bike.
 Head torches can never be sexy.
 Not at all.

 Being in the Great Outdoors (3%) was the final point.
 Now that’s just stupid.
 When you’re in the tent you’re not actually in the great outdoors are you?
 There’s a great big wodge of canvas between you and the fresh air.

 I wander off to find Stuart.
 “People ‘want to do it’ more when they’re in the tent because it’s the Great Outdoors,” I scoff.
 “So tell me how are they part of the outdoors if they’re in a sheet bag, a sleeping bag, and a giant canvas pod?
-And who wants to have sex in the Great Outdoors anyway?”
+And who wants to do it in the Great Outdoors anyway?”